octaviotastico/CMS-Backend/readme.md

 ### .pem keys throws an error

-If you're using npm v16.15.X, try upgrading to v16.16.X
+If you're using node v16.15.X, try upgrading to v16.16.X

 To check your version, run